Mrt134/Experimental/1.0luminadocumentation/_build/html/_static/luminaplugins.rst

 .. figure:: images/luminapanelplugin12.png

-:numref:`Figure %s: Time/Date <luminapanelplugin12>`
+:numref:`Figure %s: Time/Date <luminapanelplugin12>` The clock has been
+selected, opening the larger calendar and time zone settings.

 Displays the current time and date.
+A basic clock is added to the panel; clicking it will open the calendar, which will highlight the current date.
+Clicking the arrows in the top corners will allow you to look back or ahead in the calendar, while clicking the "Time Zone" will allow you to adjust the displayed time.

 .. _User Button: